Finding the Best Banks in Oklahoma

 SmartAsset’s banking experts found the 15 most popular banks in Oklahoma, based on the number of branches in the state.
 From those banks we selected the best national and regional banks, as well as the best savings and checking accounts.
 To make our choices, we considered minimum balance requirements, annual percentage yields (APYs), fee structures and overall accessibility.

-Best National Bank: BOK Financial
+Best National Bank With Branches in Oklahoma: BOK Financial

 BOK Financial operates in eight states under seven brand names.
 However, its headquarters are in Oklahoma and you can find it in the state as The Bank of Oklahoma.
 (BOK stands for Bank of Oklahoma.)